Spiced vegetarian haggis parcel with Scottish potato scone

-A vegetarian dish, perfect for an alternative Burns Night supper.
+A vegetarian dish of haggis-stuffed cabbage, perfect for an alternative Burns Night supper.

 For the vegetable stock, put the vegetables, bay leaves and black peppercorns in a large saucepan and cover with water.
 Bring to the boil and simmer for 30 minutes.
 Strain the stock through a sieve and set aside.